deeproy2007/Road-Accident-Risk-Intelligence-Severity-Analytics/README.md

 ## 📌 Project Overview

 Road Accidents are a critical public safety concern.
-This project applies structured SQL analytics to a road accident dataset to surface actionable insights for policymakers, traffic authorities, and researchers.
+This project applies structured SQL analytics to a road accident dataset to surface actionable insights for policymakers, traffic authorities, Police force, and researchers.

 **Core Objectives:**
 - Detect year-over-year accident trends to evaluate policy effectiveness